-In India, we celebrate Dussehra with full pomp-n-show.
-Dussehra, also known as Vijayadashami, is a major festival celebrated at the end of Navratri every year.
+In India, we celebrate Dussehra with a full pomp-n-show.
+Dussehra, also known as Vijayadashami.
+It is a major festival celebrated at the end of Navratri every year.
 It is a celebration of the victory of good over evil.

 My Army Diary:

-Whereas in places like Odisha and West Bengal, as per the report, the idol of the goddess is immersed in a river or a lake on the day of Vijaydashmi.
+Whereas, in places like Odisha and West Bengal, the idol of the goddess is immersed in a river or a lake on the day of Vijaydashmi.

 How To Make Dahi Boondi:

 Coming back to the recipe: As I mentioned earlier, I an advocate for introducing our culture and traditions to our new generation.
-Many believe that making prasad recipe is no rocket science but ignore some small details in it.
-Hence I decided to share this recipe of sweet boondi prasad which is a popular prasad in the Northern part of our country made by mixing curd with sweet boondi.
+Many believe that making a prasad recipe is no rocket science but ignore some small details in it.
+Hence I decided to share this recipe of sweet boondi prasad which is a popular prasad in the Northern part of our country.
+Prasad is made by mixing curd with sweet boondi.

 Furthermore, I am also sharing some important tips and suggestions for a perfect mouth-watering sweet boondi prasad recipe.
 Firstly, I used readymade boondi ladoos to make this recipe.
 You can use homemade ladoos or sweet boondi for this.

-Secondly, make sure to use good quality and fresh boondi ladoos made with pure ghee to increase the aroma and the taste of Prasadam.
+Secondly, make sure to use good quality and fresh boondi ladoos made with pure ghee.
+It will increase the aroma and the taste of Prasadam.

 Finally, use thick curd or hung curd for the best results.
 I like to add a little camphor to it.
 I learned this trick in South India.
 They add a pinch whenever they make prasad which gives it an aromatic twist.
 However, this is totally optional and you may skip this.